Rick-RPI/Intro_to_ECSE-Num_Switches/docs/info.md

 ## How to test

-Flip two switches to produce an output of 0, 1, or 2 switches turned on.
+Flip the first two two switches to produce an output of 0, 1, or 2 switches being turned on.

 ## External hardware